run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

 kubectl create secret tls runai-backend-tls -n runai-backend \
     --cert /path/to/fullchain.pem --key /path/to/private.pem
 ```

+### (Optional) Private docker registry credentials
+To access the organization's docker registry it is required to set the registry's credentials (imagePullSecret).

+Create the secret named `runai-reg-creds` based on your existing credentials.
+For more information, see [Create a Secret based on existing credentials](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials){target=_blank}.

 ## Install the Control Plane

 Run the helm command below:

 === "Connected"
     ``` bash